 The Oleg Moston Award

-The Oleg Moston Award carries the CV building weight/honor of an Honors Convocation prize, but with the added benefit of providing access to an opportunity that would otherwise be beyond the student’s reach.
+The Oleg Moston Award carries the CV building weight/honor of departmental recognition for excellence and outstanding citizenship with the added benefit of providing access to an opportunity that would otherwise be beyond the student’s reach.
 It is geared to helping the graduating student with support in the transition into the post-college dance world.
 Examples could be that the recipient could study with a respected choreographer, gain performance rights to a performance piece or to assist with travel to study a dance form that may further the student’s scholarship.

 2020 Libby Griffin & Mattt Moriarty